Beer, Devon

-Beer is a village and civil parish in the East Devon district of Devon, England.
+Beer is a seaside village and civil parish in the East Devon district of Devon, England.
 The village faces Lyme Bay and is a little over 1 mi west of the town of Seaton.
 It is situated on the Jurassic Coast World Heritage Site and its picturesque cliffs, including Beer Head, form part of the South West Coast Path.

-At the 2011 Census, the parish had a population of 1,317.
+At the 2021 Census, the parish had a population of 1,283.

-The village
+History

 Beer is mentioned in the Domesday Book of 1086, at which time it was located within Colyton hundred and had 28 households.
 Its name is not derived from the drink, but from the Old English word bearu, meaning "grove" and referring to the original forestation that surrounded the village.

-It is a pretty coastal village that grew up around a smugglers' cove and caves which were once used to store contraband goods.
+It is a coastal village that grew up around a smugglers' cove and caves which were once used to store contraband goods.
 These are now part of the attraction of the village.
-Many of the buildings are faced with flint, a hard glassy stone found in the local chalk rock.